smeepz/SimpleCLI/README.md

 # SimpleCLI

-This is a simple interface running in the commandline.
+This is a simple interface running in the commandline written in ANSI C (C89).
 It is similar to what we will see on the exam for task 2-3.

 To run: